zzhangjii/learning-library/Intro.md

 # On-premises WLS to OKE

 Welcome to the on-premises WLS to OKE workshop.
-This workshop will walk you through the process of...
+This workshop will walk you through the process of moving an existing On-premises WebLogic application into to a Kubernetes cluster in the Oracle Public Cloud
 To learn more about this workshop please watch the video below.

 ![](images/oraclecode/youtube.png)